ansible/ansible/docs/docsite/rst/dev_guide/testing_running_locally.rst

 Code Coverage
 =============

+Code coverage reports make it easy to identify untested code for which more tests should be written.
+Online reports are available but only cover the main ansible branches (see :doc:`testing`).
+For new code local reports are needed.

 Add the ``--coverage`` option to any test command to collect code coverage data.
+You may have to use ``--tox`` and ``--requirements`` option to ensure that the coverage module is available

+   ansible-test units --coverage apt ansible-test integration --coverage aws_lambda --tox --requirements ansible-test coverage html

 Reports can be generated in several different formats: